VICTORY OVER VIOLENCE

 We dared to be different.

 Created by KARK and Fox16, the Edward R. Murrow award-winning Victory Over Violence was launched in Little Rock, Arkansas in February 2017 following the shootings deaths of 2-year-old Ramiya Reed and 3-year-old Acen King.
 VOV operates under the belief that to solve Little Rock’s crime problem, we need to start with ourselves and “be the solution.”

 The goal of the effort is to cover crime in a responsible manner focusing on impact, response and solutions.
 Victory Over Violence aims to unite community groups and leaders in Little Rock and be a resource for combating violence, reducing crime and changing lives through improvements in education, jobs, mentoring, and hunger.
 The Emmy-nominated campaign features unique content, promotional advertisements, and community initiatives.

-- Victory Walks in five Little Rock neighborhoods
+- Victory Walks in six Little Rock and one Pine Bluff neighborhoods

 - Signed up more than 300 people for mentoring program

-- Citywide prayer rally featuring pastors from 60+ churches
+- Two citywide prayer rallies featuring pastors from 60+ churches

 - Second chance job training for more than 300 felons